bradysheridan/wisconsin-coastal-guide/README.md

 Todo
 - [ ] Add links to `data/serve/wcg-lighthouses.json` (poorly formatted html strings will make this difficult to do programmatically)
 - [ ] Add popups for paths
+- [ ] Handle spacing at bottom of page on mobile safari
-- [ ] Add bottom-anchored button with "More info" text and downward chevron to mobile version
+- [ ] Add panorama photos layer